chriso0710/hayvalley/_pages/about.md

 > When we are exploring the world from a place of discomfort, that is usually when we will be learning the most.
 <cite>@TheMinimalists</cite>{: .small}

-Hey, I'm Christian – software developer, consultant, cyclist, and proud dad.
+Hey, I'm Christian – Software Developer, Consultant, Allround-Geek, REWORKer, Cyclist, Minimalist, Climate advocate, Food lover, Father of two girls.
 I love solving problems, building great software, and making the world a little better along the way.

 ## Professional Expertise